patternfly/patternfly-elements/elements/pfe-navigation/documentation/upgrading-from-old-pfe-navigation.md

 # Upgrading from the old PFE Navigation

 Before changing any markup, see if dropping in the new JS & CSS with the current markup works as expected.
-If it does there is no strong need to update the markup.
+Usually there is no strong need to update most of the markup.
 This version of the navigation copies and transforms the markup, and should be able to use the old pfe-navigation markup without any significant impact.

 ## Notes and Considerations using old Pfe Navigation Markup